-They start school with new challenges, but also more focus and skills that help them conquer fine-motor tasks and complicated physical activities.
+They start school with new challenges, but also more focus, which helps them conquer fine-motor tasks and complicated physical activities.

 “They are testing out skills that have gotten stronger as they grow,” says Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”